codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/jfrog-triggers.md

 toc: true
 ---

-It is possible to define and manage Artifactory pipeline triggers with the Codefresh UI.
+Define and manage Artifactory pipeline triggers with the Codefresh UI.
-This allows you to trigger Codefresh pipelines when a Artifactory event happens (i.e. a new Docker image is uploaded).
+This allows you to trigger Codefresh pipelines when an Artifactory event occurs (i.e. a new Docker image is uploaded).

 ## Manage Artifactory Triggers with Codefresh UI